 In most parts of the country, apple season doesn’t happen until fall.
-But the Gravenstein Apple Fair, held every August in Sebastopol, offers more proof that Sonoma County is naturally inclined to be on the culinary cutting edge.
+But the Gravenstein Apple Fair, a pioneering agritourism event held every August in Sebastopol, offers more proof that Sonoma County is naturally inclined to be on the culinary cutting edge.

-All of these factors make excellent excuses for a festival, which first started in the 1970s, and now happens at the oak-tree-shaded Ragle Ranch Park.
-There’s certainly a classic country fair appeal, with lots of apple pies, fritters, and applesauce on offer, as well as exotic delights like caramel apples with goat’s-milk cajeta.
-Pre-dessert options include fried chicken sandwiches and barbecued turkey legs, and the fair has a running soundtrack of live music.
-Kids activities include cow-milking, beekeeping, and sheep-shearing demos, along with the Agrarian Games, where you can take apple-juggling lessons or watch the Ugly Produce Beauty Contest.
+All of these factors make excellent excuses for a festival, which first started in the 1970s and happens at the oak-tree-shaded Ragle Ranch Park (and it’s for a good cause, too: All event proceeds support the Sonoma County Farm Trails nonprofit, which has the goal of keeping farms forever viable in Sonoma County).
+About 15,000 people typically attend over the course of the weekend to experience the festival’s classic country-fair appeal, which features lots of apple pies, fritters, and applesauce on offer in the Apple Alley “neighborhood” near the entrance, as well as exotic delights like caramel apples with goat’s-milk cajeta.
+Pre-dessert options include fried chicken sandwiches and barbecued turkey legs, and the fair has a running soundtrack of live music on two main stages.
+Kids activities typically include cow-milking, beekeeping, and sheep-shearing demos, along with the Agrarian Games, where you can take apple-juggling lessons or watch the Ugly Produce Beauty Contest.